-Thereafter, a student may request a course change during the first two weeks of each semester.
-During semester one, a third week for course drops with teacher approval is available without leading to a "w" on the transcript.
-A student may not drop from a full-year class at the end of semester one unless there are extreme extenuating circumstances.
+During the first two weeks of each semester, students may request course changes.
+In the first semester, a grace period extends to the third week, allowing course drops with teacher approval without a "W" notation on the transcript.
+However, book fees for dropped courses are non-refundable.
+Dropping a full-year course at the end of the first semester is only permitted under extraordinary circumstances.

-Any change made may have academic consequences, including but not limited to the following: limited choice of replacement classes; a "W" on the transcript; loss of credit; an "F" in the course.
-Withdrawal from an Honors or AP course may be a factor in future assignment to any Honors or AP course.
-[Exceptions: recommendation of the College and Career Counselor and/or Director of Academics Learning and Support due to serious difficulty with subject matter or a documented medical condition].
-Book fees for dropped classes are non-refundable.
+Any schedule change may have academic consequences, including limited course replacement options, transcript notations ("W"), loss of credit, or an "F" grade.
+Withdrawing from an Honors or AP course may impact future enrollment in advanced courses unless recommended by the College Counselor and/or Director of Academic Learning and Support due to significant academic challenges or documented medical conditions.

+Course Enrollment Considerations

-Course enrollment is based on space availability as determined by the Administration, graduation requirements, course prerequisites, and/or department recommendation.
+Enrollment decisions depend on space availability, graduation requirements, course prerequisites, and departmental recommendations, as determined by the Administration.